Field Museum of Natural History

 Digitization of Chicago Region Fungi

 Digitization of collections opens up access to the research community and the public outside the museum.
 Databasing of the herbarium mushroom collection began in the late 1990’s with specimens from the Midwest.
-In the past two decades, the museum has secured funding to restructure and digitize the majority of its fungal collections, including tropical macrofungi, North American macrofungi, and lichen collections.
+In the past two decades, the museum has secured funding to restructure and digitize the majority of its fungal collections, including macrofungi and microfungi, and lichen collections.
 These collections include specimens from the Chicago Region spanning 140 years of history from very early collections towards the more recent, large-scale inventories on long-term plots.
 Several years ago, 2,300 records for the region were imported into the new museum-wide Ke EMu data system first implemented by the Botany Department.
 Recently, the museum was involved in the NSF-funded large-scale TCN Macrofungi Collection Consortium project with the label-digitizing and barcoding of the macrofungus collections.
-The companion NSF-funded project covering the microfungi began August 2015.
+The companion NSF-funded project covering the microfungi operated from 2015 to 2017.

 Museum volunteers are working with the remaining historical specimens from Illinois, Indiana, Michigan, and Wisconsin.
 These older specimens were in packets on herbarium sheets.
 The repackaging into boxes or tins will be followed by databasing, creation of new labels, and barcoding, so that they can be added to the online herbarium database.
 Many research and foray collections need to be selected for accession into the herbarium: database completion, boxing, labels, barcoding, and filing, plus the data and images imported into the museum’s online collections database.